 As another example of an evolutionary system, he proposes “memes”, which are thoughts or behaviors that are replicated by transmission from person to person2.
 As memes compete for the resource of human attention, they evolve in ways that are similar to genetic evolution.

-Critics of the meme model have pointed out that memes are a poor analogy for genes.
-Memes differ from genes in many obvious ways.
-But Dawkins has argued that these differences are beside the point because memes are not supposed to be analogous to genes.
+Critics of the meme model have pointed out that memes are a poor analogy for genes; they differ from genes in many obvious ways.
+Dawkins has argued that these differences are beside the point because memes are not supposed to be analogous to genes.
 Rather, memes and genes are examples of the same category: evolutionary systems.
 The differences between them emphasize the real point, which is that evolution is a general model that applies to many seemingly disparate systems.
 The logical structure of this argument is shown in Figure ??.

 Bak has made a similar argument that self-organized criticality is a general model for a broad category of system: